FAQ: Most Frequently Asked Questions

 Q: What would be the best way to inform students in the class that I would like to help in facilitating exam accommodations or any classroom accommodations?

 A: It is important that all faculty put a statement about how to access DS and accommodations in their syllabus.
-It should go something like this:

 Q: Am I required to provide exam accommodations to students who have been determined to be eligible for it?